victorblackhill/sneaklove/readme.md

 ## Delivery

-Each team will deliver their code on a github repo Before wednesday 26/05/2020 00h00
+Each team will deliver their code on a github repo Before today, ed of the day
-Code delivered or modified after the due date will get malus points

 ---